augustfly/DOI4Archives/sections/titles.md

 # Description

 The description completes the title.
-Generaly, the description is not exploited by search process as it is often the case with title.
+Generaly, the description is not exploited by search process.
 However, like the title, the description describes the data and not its reference, even when the data comes from an original resource.

 Datacite provides a description qualifier ("Abstract", "Methods", ...) which depends of the resource.

 ## Description for data derived from external resource

-When the data derived from an external resource is not a simple copy, it is recommended to adapt the description of the original.
+When the data derived from an external resource is not a simple copy, it is recommended to adapt the original description.
 For example, in the case of data attached to a published article, rather than reproducing the abstract of the reference article (which may also be subject to the same license as the article), the description may focused on the dataset content with added information such as thoses usefull to produce the datasets.

 An other good practice consist to add in the description a reference to the data origin.